ahmeda110/Supply/README.md

  ## Important Notes
 - Demonstration video and UML diagram are located in submissions folder at the root directory
+- Order text files will be produced in the root directory (directory 14)
+- Please find the correct text file by comparing the time in the text file name with the current time.
+Some extra files may be produced due to tests
 - The lib folder contains mysql-connector-java.jar file which is used as an import in the DatabaseConnection class.
 - The lib folder also contains junit and hamcrest for running the test cases

 ## Inspiration